xwl42/tp/docs/DeveloperGuide.md

 This ensures consistent behavior across all commands that support bulk modification.

 **Aspect: Robustness**
-If any index in the provided range is invalid (e.g., out of bounds), the command throws a `CommandException` before making any modifications — ensuring **atomicity** (all-or-nothing updates).
+If any index in the provided range is invalid (e.g., out of bounds), the command throws a `CommandException` before making any modifications.
+>

 **Aspect: Extensibility**
 Future commands that require multi-student operations (e.g., adding group tags or resetting student progress) can easily extend `MultiIndexCommand` without duplicating logic.